 Further supporting the film’s feminist message, there is absolutely no nudity within its runtime.
 And I commend that.
-It can be next to impossible to gain distribution for an independent horror film with no exposed boobies but showcasing the breasts of any of the cast members for the sake of pandering to the male gaze would have been in conflict with the picture’s feminist message.
+It can be tricky to gain distribution for an independent horror film with no exposed boobies; but pandering to the male gaze would have been in conflict with the picture’s anti-patriarchal thematic elements.

 Director John Knowles does a commendable job of maintaining the appropriate balance between horror, comedy, and subtext.
 The viewer is never slapped in the face with the film’s agenda.
 But at the same time, one would have to be fairly oblivious to miss the message lurking directly beneath the surface.